10varun17/10varun17/README.md

 ###

-I'm from Nepal and my interests lie in Physics, Engineering, and Robotics.
-Specifically, I am interested in control theory and multi-agent robotics.<br><br>- 🔭 I’m currently an undergraduate student at the University of Richmond.
+I'm from Nepal, and I am an aspiring Roboticist. <br><br>- 🔭 I’m an undergraduate student at the University of Richmond. <br><br>- 💡I’m currently learning State Estimation.

 # 🛠️ Tech Skills: